salilkanade/NYCTaxiWebApp/README.md

 The snippet below does the following:

-1. The first step is to create a new [DataSource](https://docs.microsoft.com/en-us/javascript/api/azure-maps-control/atlas.source.datasource?view=azure-iot-typescript-latest) which will keep track of the taxi flight data within the map.
+1. The first step is to create a new [DataSource](https://docs.microsoft.com/en-us/javascript/api/azure-maps-control/atlas.source.datasource?view=azure-iot-typescript-latest) which will keep track of the taxi data within the map.

-2. Next, we create a new map [SymbolLayer](https://docs.microsoft.com/en-us/javascript/api/azure-maps-control/atlas.symbollayeroptions?view=azure-iot-typescript-latest) which describes how we want the flight data stored in the data source to be rendered on the map.
+2. Next, we create a new map [SymbolLayer](https://docs.microsoft.com/en-us/javascript/api/azure-maps-control/atlas.symbollayeroptions?view=azure-iot-typescript-latest) which describes how we want the taxi data stored in the data source to be rendered on the map.

 3. Finally, add controls for the map which will enable you to zoom or change the theme of your map
 ```javascript